alexmazzei/LIS-UD/README.md

-# LIS-UD-0.1
+# LIS-UD

+#20200909
-The preliminary release of the syntactic treebank LIS-UD
+0.1: The preliminary release of the syntactic treebank LIS-UD